Development

 Building and Running the ROS Stack

-All of the following commands should be run from within the devcontainer and within the dev pixi virtual environment (which can be entered by running pixi shell -e dev).
+All of the following commands should be run from within the devcontainer.

-You can build eveerything with the terminal command:
+You can also build everything with the terminal command:

 obk-build